Green-Software-Foundation/if-unofficial-plugins/src/lib/watt-time/README.md

 ## Overview

 The `WattTimeGridEmissions` plugin is designed to compute the average carbon emissions of a power grid over a specified duration.
 It leverages data from the WattTime API to furnish carbon intensity information for precise locations and timeframes.
 This plugin proves beneficial for applications requiring carbon footprint monitoring or optimization, such as energy management systems or environmental impact assessments.
-The plugin supports both v2 and v3 versions of the WattTime API.
+The plugin supports only v3 version of the WattTime API.
 The API returns data in `lbs/MWh`, which the plugin converts to `Kg/MWh` (g/KWh) by dividing by `0.453592`.

 ### Authentication